hajonsoft/hajonsoft-tiger/README.md

 Customers authorize hajonsoft@gmail.com as an owner on their firebase account.
 You can login to any customer firebase hosted app.
 To administer the project go to firebase.google.com and login using hajonsoft@gmail.com to find all customers and administer their firebase account.

-The sign-up documentation are here https://github.com/hajonsoft/hajonsoft-react/blob/master/SIGNUP.md
+The signup documentation are here https://github.com/hajonsoft/hajonsoft-react/blob/master/doc/SIGNUP.md

 ### Internationalization